OTA-Insight/bqwriter/README.md

 // create proto descriptor to use for storage client protoDescriptor := protodesc.ToDescriptorProto((&protodata.MyCustomProtoMessage{}).ProtoReflect().Descriptor())
+// NOTE: in case you also have nested types, from yourself or known types from Google,
+// you'll have to create their descriptors using the same line as above and add it to the list under `protoDescriptor.NestedTypes`

 // create a BQ (stream) writer thread-safe client, bqWriter, err := bqwriter.NewStreamer(